 Click here to find your nearest Floaties class.

-Once our babies have reached 6 months old, they usually have enough strength and co-ordination to try more advanced activities.
+Between the ages of 6 and 9 months, your baby will have developed enough strength and co-ordination to try more advanced activities and will be ready for Splashers.
 The Splashers class is full of action, toys and songs – and of course lots of ducks!
 The progression in this level is visible for all to see, with the littlest ones learning from their peers as well as their parents and our clever teachers.
 Watching a baby that can’t yet walk, initiate their own head down swim is a pretty special thing…

 What are the Learning Outcomes for your Splasher?